ALib C++ Library

 Attention

 This function must not be called with a value of 0!
-In debug-compilations, this method raises an ALib assertion in this case, while in release-compilations, the result is 'undefined'.
+In debug-compilations, this method raises an ALib error in this case, while in release-compilations, the result is 'undefined'.
 With function CTZ0, an alternative is given which returns 0 if the input is 0.

 Template Parameters